 But if you’re not using the right technology to help you reach those goals, there’s a good chance a big chunk of your budget is simply going down the drain.
 When was the last time you took a good look at which applications you’re actually using and which apps you’re wasting money on because no one is using them?

-You might have a great in-house IT team that is terrific at keeping your infrastructure up and running, but it often takes a third party IT consultant to bring a fresh perspective.
+You might have a great in-house IT team that is terrific at keeping your infrastructure up and running, but it often takes third party IT consultants to bring a fresh perspective.
 An objective “hired gun” is in a much better place to identify issues that might have been overlooked and make recommendations about improving or replacing legacy systems and practices.

 Many people ask "what is managed IT services" and the answer is, a great way to lower costs while getting access to expertise and technology you probably can't afford to provide in-house!
 Most Managed IT Service Providers offer virtual CIO services as part of their services, so it's worthwhile to shop around to find the best fit for your company.